J-Saun/Fractal-Tree/README.md

 <img src="public\fern.jpg" alt="logo" width=900 height=400 />

 <h1>Fractal Tree</h1>
 <p>This project was my introduction to React.
-It takes a starting point on HTML Canvas (center bottom of canvas) and starts drawing on the canvas based on the params passed from components in sidebars and draws a line that splits when it reaches length.
+It takes a starting point on HTML Canvas (center bottom) and starts drawing on the canvas based on the params passed from components in sidebars and draws a line that splits when it reaches length.
 A recursive function is called the line is reduced and the function draws until the line reaches a min length</p>

 <h4> <a href="#">View Demo</a> <span> · </span> <a href="https://github.com/J-Saun/Fractal-Tree/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/J-Saun/Fractal-Tree/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/J-Saun/Fractal-Tree/issues"> Request Feature </a> </h4>